purvdoesmagic/Expense-Splitter/README.md

 Modern UX: Enjoy a fluid user experience with features like "Enter-to-Add" for quick data entry.

 🎨 A Modern Take on Java Swing
-The entire user interface has been custom-built to provide an experience that feels modern and polished, moving far beyond the default look of Swing.

 Minimalist Dark Theme: A professional dark theme with a vibrant green accent color provides a clean, focused, and visually appealing workspace.

 Fully Custom Components: Features custom-painted JPanels, JTextFields, and JScrollBars with rounded corners for a soft, premium feel.